-Please see this exciting opportunity from the Center for Geographic Analysis below:
+Please see this exciting opportunity for interested faculty members below:

-Please see this exciting opportunity from Harvard Library below:
+Please see this exciting opportunity to learn Python remotely below: